Combermere Abbey Wedding Photography

 Thousands of Years of Historic Natural and Architectural Beauty

-This 1,000 year old country estate is in a complete class of it’s own when it comes to luxurious wedding venues in Cheshire.
-Bordering the Shropshire border Combermere Abbey is a private estate now owned by Sarah Callander Beckett with it having been in her family for over 100 years.
+This 1,000-year-old country estate is in a complete class of its own when it comes to luxurious wedding venues in Cheshire.
+Bordering the Shropshire border Combermere Abbey is a private estate now owned by Sarah Callander Beckett with it has been in her family for over 100 years.

 A Walled Garden for All Seasons

-From here your day opens up on to the lush lawns and beautiful gardens surrounding you.
+From here your day opens up onto the lush lawns and beautiful gardens surrounding you.
 Sipping champagne beneath blue skies whilst your guests enjoy outdoor entertainment or lawn games is a very popular way to enjoy your drinks reception.
-Should the blue skies not be on your side then The Pavillion at Combermere Abbey hosts a communal area with large bar ran by Gorilla Events for you and your guests to enjoy.
-Custom cocktail requests are encouraged and the expert team at Gorilla Events are expertly setup to handle any outlandish drinks ideas.
+Should the blue skies not be on your side then The Pavillion at Combermere Abbey hosts a communal area with a large bar run by Gorilla Events for you and your guests to enjoy.
+Custom cocktail requests are encouraged and the expert team at Gorilla Events are expertly set up to handle any outlandish drinks ideas.

-Moving on into your wedding breakfast, the large Pavillion offers a super adaptable space for any wedding size and can be laid out in any old way to satisfy your wedding planning needs.
-The communal area remains separate for those people wanting a bit more of lounge into the evening whilst the dance floor either already setup or moved in within the evening gives a great party atmosphere for you and your guests.
+Moving on to your wedding breakfast, the large Pavillion offers super adaptable space for any wedding size and can be laid out in any old way to satisfy your wedding planning needs.
+The communal area remains separate for those people wanting a bit more of a lounge into the evening whilst the dance floor is either already set up or moved in within the evening giving a great party atmosphere for you and your guests.